Drugs Used in Mechanical Ventilation Graphic

 Ketamine; anesthetic.

-32. What is a generic name for Amidate, and what type of drug is it?
+32. What is the generic name for Amidate, and what type of drug is it?

 Etomidate; anesthetic.